Amiton7/Tri-Bench/README.md

 ## Overview

-Tri-Bench is a small benchmark for evaluating 3D spatial reasoning of Vision-Language Models (VLMs).
+Tri-Bench is a diverse benchmark for evaluating 3D spatial reasoning of Vision-Language Models (VLMs).
 It consists of **400 real photos** of triangles drawn inside a taped square border.
 Each image has:

 - 3D / physical triangle measurements,